MischaU8/yumyum/tools/rotate-tool-reset-to-worldspace_KFe-7Drhe9k.md

 yum yum Floyd here with a quick look at resetting the rotate tool handles to
-World space and plasticity when working with the rotate tool you can reset or realign the rotation handles to World
+World space in Plasticity when working with the rotate tool you can reset or realign the rotation handles to World
 Space by pressing the keyboard shortcut